 All services customarily required by exhibitors are available at current rates.
 These services include decorating, drayage, electrical, furniture rental, computer rental, sign printing, carpenter services, storage, general labor, plumbing, photography, special cleaning/porter service, florist, and telephone services.
 Acceptance of exhibit space by an exhibitor constitutes agreement to only use the Pacific Veterinary Conference official suppliers.
 Exhibitors may not use an independent contractor for any of the above services.

-The exhibitor agrees to make no claim for any reason whatsoever against the Pacific Veterinary Conference, the California Veterinary Medical Association, the Long Beach Convention Center, the Hyatt Regency Long Beach, the official general service contractor and their officers, directors, employees, agents, and authorized representatives, for any of the following: loss, theft, damage to goods, or injury to himself, his employees, or attendees while in the exhibition area, nor any consequential damage to his business for failure to provide space for the exhibit or for the failure to hold the event as scheduled.
+The exhibitor agrees to make no claim for any reason whatsoever against the Pacific Veterinary Conference, the California Veterinary Medical Association, the Long Beach Convention Center, the official general service contractor and their officers, directors, employees, agents, and authorized representatives, for any of the following: loss, theft, damage to goods, or injury to himself, his employees, or attendees while in the exhibition area, nor any consequential damage to his business for failure to provide space for the exhibit or for the failure to hold the event as scheduled.

 The exhibitor assumes entire responsibility and hereby agrees to protect, indemnify, defend, and hold harmless all parties from claims, losses, damages to persons or property, governmental charges for fines, and attorney’s fees related to the use of the exhibition premises or part thereof.
-In addition, exhibitor acknowledges that neither the Pacific Veterinary Conference, the California Veterinary Medical Association, the Long Beach Convention Center, or the official general service contractor maintain insurance covering exhibitor’s property and that it is the sole responsibility of the exhibitor to obtain business interruption and property insurance covering such losses by exhibitor.
+In addition, exhibitor acknowledges that neither the Pacific Veterinary Conference, the California Veterinary Medical Association, the Long Beach Convention Center, or the official general service contractor maintain insurance covering exhibitor’s property and that it is the sole responsibility of exhibitor to obtain business interruption and property insurance covering such losses by exhibitor.